richardcrng/fireactive/website/docs/api/active-class/methods/static.md

 helen.age // => 27

 await Person.create({ name: 'Helen' })
-// (ts 2332) Property 'age' is missing in type '{ name: string; }' but required in type
+// ActiveClassError: Could not create Person.
+The required property 'age' is missing

 await Person.create({ name: 'Helen', age: '27' })
-// (ts 2332) Type 'string' is not assignable to type 'number'
+// ActiveClassError: Could not create Person.
+The property 'age' is of the wrong type
 ```

 </TabItem>